 Beauty Way was also the on-location tour guides for the cast and crew of the 2013 Lone Ranger movie starring Armie Hammer and Johnny Depp.
 Doing a tour is the only way to see most of the canyon due to the restrictions in place by the Navajo Nation.

 Hotels in Chinle, AZ and near Canyon de Chelly

 I’d recommend getting a room at the Holiday Inn located in Chinle.
-We’ve stayed there, and it was a nicer facility than we were expecting.
+We’ve stayed there, and it was a more beautiful facility than we were expecting.
 The hotel has dining and an exercise room on-site.
-The hotel is clean and the staff were friendly and helpful.
-If we’re in the area again we’d definitely stay at the Holiday Inn in Chinle again.
+The hotel is clean, and the staff was friendly and helpful.
+If we’re in the area again, we will stay at the Holiday Inn in Chinle again.

 Getting to Canyon de Chelly and Chinle, AZ from Phoenix

 From Phoenix, drive north northeast and expect the drive to take just under 5 hours with no stops.
 Canyon de Chelly is definitely worth the trip.
 You can also plan side trips to Monument Valley and the Petrified Forest.

 How to Contact & Find Canyon de Chelly

 3 miles E of HWY 191 on Rt 7